This topic examines the graphs of functions of the type y = x a, where a is a constant.

 Some power functions, such as y = x2 and y = x3 and y = 1 / x = x -1 have been well covered in previous years.

-Because many of these graphs have few intercepts and features the best method is to learn the basic types for different values of a and then plot a few points to get the shape.
+Because many of these graphs have few intercepts and features the best method is to learn the basic types for different values of and then plot a few points to get the shape.

 The table below shows examples of power functions for different values of a.